Creating a Social Media Marketing Plan for Educational Institutions

 - Compile reports for future reference.

-- Rewrite your social media strategy to reflect latest insights.
+- Rewrite your social media strategy to reflect the latest insights.

 - Make sure all your team members are on board with new changes.